-ProTerra European Interpretation applies the risk approach defined in amfori BSCI's Country Risk Classification most recent publication.
-The risk classification of countries relies on the ProTerra European Interpretation applies the risk approach defined in amfori BSCI's Country Risk Classification most recent publication.
+ProTerra European Interpretation applies the risk approach defined in amfori BSCI ́s Country Risk Classification most recent publication.
 The risk classification of countries relies on the Worldwide Governance Indicators (6 dimensions of governance identified by the World Bank).
 These determine the level of risks related to governance in sourcing countries.
 Countries are classified as either risk countries or low-risk countries.

-For details, results please refer to the current version of the Country Risk Classification issued by amfori.
+For details and results please refer to the current version of the Country Risk Classification issued by amfori BSCI.